Tax-Deferred Cash Out

 1031 Exchange Alternative

-A seller approached us wanting to know if a monetized installment sale could solve his capital gains tax problem.
+A seller approached us wanting to know if a tax-deferred cash out could solve his capital gains tax problem.
 He wanted out of the real estate market but was facing a large capital gains tax if he sold in the conventional way.
 He had looked at deferred sales trusts and Opportunity Zones, and found them too restrictive.
-Would a monetized installment sale be a better option to a 1031 exchange for an investor seeking to exit from real estate?
+Would a tax-deferred cash out be a better option to a 1031 exchange for an investor seeking to exit from real estate?

 Facts and Circumstances

 Sale price of the property: $2.5 million.

 Because the seller resides in California, and the property also is located in California, the seller's combined federal and state capital gains tax rate is roughly 33%, to which will be added approximately 3.8% in net investment income tax.
 The combined tax rate is therefore nearly 37%.